Providing loving care to young children helps them to be mentally healthy.

 Skills that Build Resiliency

 Resiliency grows as you grow.
 Even as adults, we are still growing and learning skills that will help us to be more resilient.
-Teaching your child the following skills will help him build his resiliency.
+Teaching your child the following skills will help them build their resiliency.

 Help your child to:

 - express feelings